Church Fenton Level Crossing Reduction

 Our engagement

-Since June 2021, we have been speaking to impacted local landowners, level crossing rights holders, Rose Lane residents and those living closest to the proposed new road and bridge about our proposals, which helped shape the designs presented for consultation.
+Since June 2021, we have spoken to local landowners, level crossing rights holders, and Rose Lane residents.
+We also engaged with those living closest to the proposed new road and bridge.
+Their feedback helped shape the designs presented for consultation.

 We have also engaged the Environment Agency and local planning and highway authorities.